AubreeLytwyn/presentation/TheJavaJazzBand/talk.md

 ```
 #API's (Problems)
 * Problems with API's
-    + API classes like CallBackHandler, Runnable, Callable, EventHandler or Comparator use single abstract method
+    + API classes like CallBackHandler, Runnable, etc.. use single abstract method
     + To utilize these you often have to write an anonymous inner class like so:
     ```Java
     foo.doSomething(new CallBackHandler()) {